peter0083/van_ai_coding_challenge_1/README.md

 submission: [modified jupyter notebook](https://github.com/peter0083/learn_image_classification/blob/master/src/image_classification_part_1.ipynb)

-This submission is a tribute to the late artist [Chen Uen](https://en.wikipedia.org/wiki/Chen_Uen) who passed away in 2017.
+This submission is a tribute to the late artist [Chen Uen 鄭問](https://en.wikipedia.org/wiki/Chen_Uen) who passed away in 2017.
 His work was influencial in East Asia.
-A model was trained to differentiate his illustration of  illustration of the novel: *The Romance of the Three Kingdoms* and another famous artist [Nagano Tsuyoshi](https://en.wikipedia.org/wiki/Tsuyoshi_Nagano) who is well known for his character illustration of the same novel.
+A model was trained to differentiate his illustration of  illustration of the novel: *The Romance of the Three Kingdoms* and another famous artist [Nagano Tsuyoshi 長野 剛](https://en.wikipedia.org/wiki/Tsuyoshi_Nagano) who is well known for his character illustration of the same novel.

 ![](tf_files/data/test/4.jpg)